kiancn/CallbackMethod/README.md

 Actually there are <b> MethodReferences, MethodPacks, MeRefs and MePacks </b>

 * The MethodReferences and MethodPack are non-generic types and are ideal for simpler signalling tasks.
-* The MeRefs and MePacks can do what the non-generics do - and much much more, and have a degree of type-safety and allow many complex task types.

-    -- This will grow into a proper introduction.
-2019/09/17 --

-      <i>v.
-0.01d (only end to end tests done; but no irregular behaviour noticed)</i>
-      <I>v.
-0.015 (one-tenth-of-one-tenth of the way, and then half that) 2019/09/18</i>
-        - Major changes: a) name changes and b) complete rewrite of exception handling.
-      <i>v.
-0.01501 a) readability upgrades, examples less-confusing-made, b) minor changes in exception handling</i>
-      <i>v.
-0.016 (IHoldMethodReference; gone b) many run-methods in packs; gone c) descriptive text less bad</i>
-There are:

         * MethodReference
         * MethodPack

 These are non-generic versions that are very easy to pass around;
 but that have low type-safety and limited capabilities when it comes to parameters

-And then there are Generic versions called:
+* The MeRefs and MePacks can do what the non-generics do - and much much more, and have a degree of type-safety and allow many complex task types.

         * MeRef<V,O>        type instances are objects that contains a method you can execute whereever
         * MePack<V,O>       type is a Glorified list of MeRefs

 Personally I like the generics much better, but both versions work fine.

-# Notice
-* All files are heavily commented ( except when they aren't yet ).
-* A small set of test-scenarios is included in the package (and prepared for you in Main).

-* A new, less confusing example of a MeReference in action has been added (it's light!):

-      kcn.misc.MeReferencePatternExample

-* I'm sure there are still some places where I haven't replaced MeReference with MeRef in comments, please do this in your mind.
-Also, sorry.

 # Short Explanation
 # A basic basic pattern to start using a MeRef<V,O>